ctrlc03/ctrlc03.github.io/README.md

 These types of attacks are very common in this world, especially in AMMs, where MEV bots would sandwich transactions in low liquidity pools, should they see they can make a good profit (and would most often than not this would include a flashloan).

 ## Governance Attacks

 With Solidity, we have seen many governance attacks being carried out.
 For instance, protocols counting voting power based on the balance of the caller on the time of calling a function (flashloans anyone?), or not enforcing a timelock on a proposal, and allowing malicious users from self-approving and executing the proposal straight away.

 Will the same mistakes be made in StarkNet's protocols too?

 > This section will be updated as the authors find the time to implement some example scenarios, or others are made public.

 ## Denial of Service (DoS)

 > This is an area which needs more research, and will be updated soon.

 Outside of StarkNet, we observed denial of service scenarios in a number of cases:

 * Contracts using external paid services like ChainLink's VRF and allowing anyone to instantiate a request (thus making the contract pay `$LINK` tokens)
 * Users blocking refunds by `reverting` in a smart contract's fallback function (observed in NFT mint contracts which include refunding gas to all minters in a for loop)
 * Reaching block gas limit by large loops making external calls

 It will be interesting seeing what opportunities for DoS are encountered in StarkNet (and hopefully caught first by an audit).

 To conclude (for now), we should consider that at this stage of StarkNet's life, transactions can be censored.
 As of the time of writing this first iteration of this post, the sequencer is centralized.
 Therefore, it might be possible that transactions are censored and this can cause huge damage.
 We have seen this described by ChainSecurity in their MakerDAO DAI bridge [report](https://chainsecurity.com/wp-content/uploads/2021/12/ChainSecurity_MakerDAO_StarkNet-DAI-Bridge_audit.pdf).
 Things will of course change as decentralized sequencers are introduced in StarkNet.

 ## Not using Static Code Analyzers

 While static code analysis should not be considered as a replacement of a security audit, they can help find low-hanging fruits in your Cairo code (or any other code), so why not use them?

 Trail of Bits developed [Amarna](https://github.com/crytic/amarna).
 For more information please refer to their GitHub and to their blog post [here](https://blog.trailofbits.com/2022/04/20/amarna-static-analysis-for-cairo-programs/).
 For instance, ***Amarna*** will detect some of the issues being described here, such as `view` functions modifying state, or `storage_var` name clashing.

 Our kind [@franalgaba](https://github.com/franalgaba) and [@milancermak](https://github.com/milancermak) have written [this](https://github.com/franalgaba/pre-commit-cairo) Cairo pre-commit hook that can run your code through some checks while committing the code.

 ## How do you prepare for an audit?

 Every respectable project that wants to launch, should undergo a security audit before going live.
 This is important, as even if your devs are the "best", humans make mistakes.

 As a rule of thumb, and if funding allow it, you should aim  to have two companies audit your project, so that if someone misses something, there is a very good chance the other auditor/s find it.
 Also, running a bug bounty program on a platform such as [Immunefi](https://immunefi.com/) is a good way to incentivize white hat hackers to look at your code and help you.
 Finally, [Code4rena](https://code4rena.com/) is a great way to have some of the best minds in blockchain security try to break your code.

 Going back to answering the question of how to prepare for an audit, we recommend to follow this checklist:

 - [ ] Make sure that the code is well commented
 - [ ] Make sure that appropriate documentation is produced (more often than not, writing up documentation will lead you to find some bugs yourself)
 - [ ] Implement thorough test cases (Auditors really appreciate that)
 - [ ] Research audit companies and choose one which fits your budget and which you would feel safe with
 - [ ] Identify areas of concern which you believe that might have bugs (This gives the auditor a good starting point)
 - [ ] Gather documentation and updated deployment scripts to allow auditors to hit the ground running

 ## Testing Tools

 Which frameworks can you use to test Cairo contracts?

 Well, luckily you have many options (all links are in the section below):

 * `Protostar` - if you want to benefit from Rust's speed and write your tests directly in Cairo
 * `Nile` - if you like Python and want to perform quick tests via the CLI or build more complex tests using their plugin system
 * `Pytest` and StarkNet testing class (refer to cairo-contracts test suites to see how to use it)
 * `Starknet-devnet` to launch a local environment where you can perform local testing (works in tandem with nile and/or the starknet CLI)
 * `StarkNet` plugin for HardHat - a plugin to use StarkNet with HardHat for developing and testing smart contracts
-* `Ape Worx` - a Bronwie like framework that can be used to develop and test smart contracts on different chains.
+* `Ape Worx` - a Brownie like framework that can be used to develop and test smart contracts on different chains.
 Written in Python
 * `Starknet-py` - a Python library for developing and testing StarkNet smart contracts

 > Please let us know what we missed, and they will be added.

 ## References

 Here are all of the links that have been used in this research (plus some extra), and that have been mentioned.
 Thanks to everyone for their great content, and for making StarkNet awesome.

 * StarkWare - [Cairo whitepaper](https://eprint.iacr.org/2021/1063)
 * StarkWare - [StarkNet Docs](https://docs.starknet.io/)